You may be required to make ongoing debt payments after you go Bankrupt. Whether this is the case will depend on your disposable income.

 - Do you have to make payments if you are on Benefits?

-- What happens to debts not included in your Bankruptcy?
+- Paying debts not included in your Bankruptcy

 Want help to go bankrupt?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts